 Cracker Jack.
 Aunt Jemima Pancake Mix.
 Shredded Wheat.
 Juicy Fruit Chewing Gum.
 The Ferris Wheel.
 The Hamburger.
 Kodak cameras.
 Moving pictures.
 The first movie theater.
-Widespread use of electricity, the incandescent light bulb and where Tesla’s AC and Edison’s DC “power war” was settled, becoming the prevailing form of electrical power in the country (AC).
+Widespread use of electricity and the incandescent light bulb.
 Hershey Bars.
-The inspiration for Disney World and the Emerald City in the Wizard of Oz.
+The inspiration for Disney World and the Emerald City from the Wizard of Oz.

-These are just a few of the things first introduced to the world during The Columbian Exposition, more popularly referred to as the Chicago World’s Fair of 1893 (considered the most influential World’s Fair in history)…and the scene of the most recent book that I read by author Erik Larson entitled, “The Devil in the White City.”
+These are just a few of the things that were first introduced to the world during The Columbian Exposition – more popularly referred to as the Chicago World’s Fair of 1893, and considered the most influential World’s Fair in history – and the scene for “The Devil in the White City.”

 The Fair & Daniel H. Burnham

 The responsibility of building the fair was placed on the shoulders of Daniel H. Burnham and his partner John Root, of Burnham & Root.
-The two men had earned a reputation in Chicago for being the first to build the city’s tallest buildings and much, by way of being granted commission of the Fair, was attributed to Burnham’s shrew business acumen and the artistic, architectural genius of Root, who later died during the Fair’s construction.
+The two men had earned a reputation in Chicago for developing the city’s tallest buildings and much, by way of being granted commission of the Fair, was attributed to Burnham’s shrewd business acumen and the artistic, architectural genius of Root, who later died during the Fair’s construction.

-The Columbian Exposition (from this point forward referred to as, “the Fair”) was a themed celebration of the 400th anniversary of Columbus discovering America…and would come on the heels of the awe-inspiring Paris Exposition, in which the famous Eiffel Tower was introduced.
 Chicago had won the right to put on the fair, beating out more obvious (and in some cases, preferred) contenders such as New York City.
-As Chicago approached the turn of the 20th Century, it had also seen its population grow in 1870 to the second largest in the country, however it was still not considered a “great” city due to its perceived lack of culture or dynamic industry, outside of the bloody slaughterhouses of the Stock Yards.
-It was a dirty, filthy and (quite frankly) smelly city (it was not uncommon to find dead horses in the street or excrement tossed out windows) and many feared that it would embarrass the country by not being able to meet or exceed the standards set by the heavily praised Paris fair.
+As Chicago approached the turn of the 20th Century, it had also seen its population grow in 1870 to the second largest in the country.
+However, it was still not considered a “great” city due to its perceived lack of culture or industry, outside of the bloody slaughterhouses of the Stock Yards.
+It was a dirty, filthy and smelly city (it was not uncommon to find dead horses in the street or excrement tossed out windows) and many feared that it would embarrass the country by not being able to meet or exceed the standards set by the heavily praised Paris fair.

-To spare you of any feigned suspense, these concerns were summarily destroyed, as the fair was attended by more than 27 million people over its 6 month run (nearly half of the country’s population at that time), it shattered the previous single day attendance record set by the Paris fair of roughly 350,000…to Chicago’s 761,942 and inspired a nation during a time of financial crisis and earned the moniker, “The White City” due to its beautiful Roman classic architecture painted in startling white.
+These concerns were misplaced.
+More than 27 million people attended the fair over its 6-month run, nearly half of the country’s population at that time.
+It shattered the previous single-day attendance record set by the Paris fair (roughly 350,000)…to Chicago’s 761,942 and inspired a nation during a time of financial crisis and earned the moniker, “The White City” due to its beautiful Roman classic architecture painted in startling white.

-But the creation and construction of the fair was not without its problems.
-At first it was difficult to get some of America’s most renowned architects to sign on due to the short amount of time needed (roughly 3 years), not to mention the delays caused by the simple act of trying to find a suitable location… eventually Jackson Park, which was nothing but a barren wasteland on the shores of Lake Michigan at the time.
-Most believed that it was not possible and that the Fair would be a monumental failure, including initially, Frederick Olmsted, most famously known as the landscape architect of Central Park and the Biltmore Estate…but who eventually signed on thanks to Burnham’s incredible powers of persuasion.
+But the creation and construction of the fair were not without its problems.
+At first, it was difficult to get some of America’s most renowned architects to sign on due to the short amount of time needed – roughly three years – not to mention the delays caused by the simple act of trying to find a suitable location.
+Eventually, Jackson Park was selected, which was nothing but a barren wasteland on the shores of Lake Michigan at the time.
+Most believed that it was not possible and that the Fair would be a monumental failure, including initially, Frederick Olmsted, most famously known as the landscape architect of Central Park and the Biltmore Estate, but who eventually signed on thanks to Burnham’s incredible powers of persuasion.

-Not only did many believe that Chicago was incapable of putting on a Fair that could rival that of Paris; simple ego and fear of tarnishing one’s reputation, should the Fair not be a success, was also a major obstacle.
-This resulted in further delays, lessoning the already short time afforded to bring the Fair to fruition.
+Not only did many believe that Chicago was incapable of putting on a Fair that could rival that of Paris; pure ego and fear of tarnishing one’s reputation, should the Fair not be a success, was also a significant obstacle.
+This resulted in further delays, lessening the already short time afforded to bring the Fair to fruition.

-As construction of the Fair commenced, it was plagued with uncontrollable problems such as: weather destroying buildings already behind schedule, the ground sinking beneath the Fair site, financial collapse of many of the nation’s banks and creating a panic and most importantly, not having something that could rival or surpass the Eiffel Tower of the Paris Exposition, which had come to define the Paris Fair’s dominance.
+As construction of the Fair finally commenced, the project was plagued with uncontrollable problems.
+Bad weather destroyed buildings that were already behind schedule; the ground began sinking beneath the Fair site, many of the nation’s banks faced financial collapse – creating a panic – and most importantly, not having something that could rival or surpass the Eiffel Tower or the Paris Exposition.

-Interestingly enough, although Eiffel himself offered to build another tower for the Chicago Fair – even bigger than the one he built in Paris – it was rightfully decided that having a Frenchman build what would be the biggest draw to the American Fair would be in poor taste.
-This honor was (later…almost too late) given to a man by the name of Ferris and his seemingly impossible “giant wheel.”
+Interestingly enough, although Eiffel himself offered to build another tower for the Chicago Fair – even more significant than the one he created in Paris – it was decided that having a Frenchman design what would be the biggest draw to the American Fair would be in poor taste.
+This honor was eventually given to a man by the name of Ferris, and his seemingly impossible “giant wheel.”

-Despite the setbacks, the Fair opened on time (although some buildings were still not complete, nor was Olmstead’s landscaping ready or Ferris’s Wheel able to take passengers), but word very quickly spread throughout the entire country about this “magical dreamland” in the heart of Chicago.
+Despite the setbacks, the Fair opened on time (although some buildings were still not complete, nor was Olmstead’s landscaping ready nor was Ferris’ Wheel in a position to take passengers), but word very quickly spread throughout the entire country about this “magical dreamland” in the heart of Chicago.
 By all accounts, people were taken aback by the sheer majesty and overwhelming beauty and vision of the Fair.
-Writers, poets and journalists wrote about this “perfect city” and how leaving it left you with a sense of despair until the day you could set eyes upon it again.
-Millions pf people traveled from all over the country (and the world) to experience the Fair.
+Writers, poets, and journalists wrote about this “perfect city” and how leaving it left you with a sense of despair until the day you could set eyes upon it again.
+Millions of people traveled from all over the country (and the world) to experience the Fair.

 There were so many interesting famous people and new inventions that many of us enjoy today, in addition to remarkable happenstance that occurred in the book, that is was very difficult for me to put down.
 I can’t tell you how many, “wow”, “that’s how that happened?!” and incredulous moments I enjoyed while reading this book.
 It made me seek out more information on the Fair, to see photos, research certain passages that I saw in the book and simply a desire to learn more about this incredible event in our history.